IvanIlagan/regexer-ruby/GETTING_STARTED.md

   has_group do
     has_letter from: "A", to: "z"
     contains "@"
-    ends_with consecutive number from: 0, to: 9
+    ends_with consecutive_instances_of number from: 0, to: 9
   end # builds "([A-z]@([0-9]+)$)"
 end
 ```